SashankKrishna27/email-scheduler/README.md

 # email-scheduler
 This is an appliaction which schedules email notifications and then send them to the respective recepients according to their schedule.

-# These are the environment variables that need to be added in .env files to run the application.
+Below are the environment variables that need to be added in .env files to run the application.

+# ENVS
 PORT=
 NODE_ENV=